shbisson/OverPutney/README.md

 ## Notes

 Add your Twitter keys and location in lat/long to `config` and rename as `config.ini` before running.
 The `./runbot.sh` script will launch the looping script `run_tracker.sh` (which ensures the tracker python code is running) as a background task with no interaction.
 Use `tail -f nohup.out` to monitor operations. `pkill -f tracker` will shut down the bot.

+Note: the default state of the launcher now runs without writing to nohup.out as this can get large over time.
+Swap the commented out lines to get an output for debugging.

 ## Forked from the [AboveTustin](https://github.com/kevinabrandon/AboveTustin) code written by
 * [Kevin Brandon](https://github.com/kevinabrandon)